 Homemade Honey Cough Syrup Recipe

-You’ll need one cup of local or organic honey, 3-4 Tablespoons of fresh lemon juice, and a Teaspoon of cinnamon.
-In a medium saucepan, mix organic honey, fresh lemon juice, and cinnamon powder.
-Add low heat for around 30 seconds then add 1/4 cup water.
+You’ll need one cup of local or organic honey, 3-4 Tablespoons of fresh lemon juice, and a teaspoon of cinnamon.
+In a medium saucepan, mix honey, fresh lemon juice, and cinnamon.
+Heat on low for around 30 seconds, then add 1/4 cup water.
 Bring this mixture to a boil.
 Remove from heat and allow to cool for 15 minutes.
-Transfer to a glass jar with a lid and store the refrigerator.
+Transfer to a glass jar with a lid (think: mason jar) and store the refrigerator.

 *Caution* Honey is not safe for babies under one year.

 Gargling with salt water (isn’t fun at all) but it can kill bacteria in the throat while loosening mucus and helping with discomfort.
 Add a spoon of salt to a small glass of warm water – mix – gargle – repeat.

 The menthol in peppermint helps thin mucous as well as soothe sore throats and coughs.
-While giving peppermint oil directly to a child is harmful, soothing peppermint tea or steam is safe to use to relieve their symptoms.
+While giving peppermint oil directly to a child is harmful, soothing peppermint tea is safe to use to relieve their symptoms.

 Marshmallow root contains a substance that coats and soothes a sore throat.
 Sipping a tea made of a bit of dried marshmallow root and water a few times a day can help!

-Water: We all need to drink 8 eight ounce glasses of water per day.
+We all need to drink 8 eight ounce glasses of water per day.
 Hydration is critical to rebalancing electrolytes.
-If your little one prefers a flavored beverage, try one of these healthy infused water recipes!
-Stay away from sugary juices and caffeinated drinks, which do not aid in hydration!
+Prefer something with flavor?
+Try one of these healthy infused water recipes.